OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/form.rst.txt

 .. describe:: cacheable (Boolean)

-       whether or not the application is cacheable or not.
+       whether or not the application is cache-able or not.
 Defaults to true.

 .. _bc_form_header:
 .. describe:: form_header (String)